Sept. 16, 2025 - Freedomain Radio - Stefan Molyneux

 People would have suffered negative consequences for the violence they advocate for, for the coercion they drool over.

-And it would have headed this off, Charlie Kirk might still be alive, probably would be, in my humble opinion.
+Charlie Kirk might still be alive, probably would be, in my humble opinion.

-They knew about this argument, they knew about me.
+They knew about me.

-Everyone's shied away, shied away.
+And everyone shied away, shied away.

 No, no, no, I want to complain about the Fed.

-I don't want to actually confront those who might be lusting after evil and violent in my own life, but that seems a bit extreme to actually have your values inform your actual relationships.
+I don't want to actually confront those who might be lusting after evil and violence in my own life.

-It's crazy cult-like behavior, you see, Steph.
+It's crazy cult-like behavior, you see, Steph?

 To actually take the non-aggression principle and apply it to my actual relationships, a social and familial sphere where I can actually do something about it.